-Session II - July 8-August 11
+Session II - July 7-August 10

-- 8-Classes begin for Session II - 9-Last day to make schedule changes through BearWeb. - 10-Last day to register or add courses for Session II. - 10-Last day for credit by examination in enrolled courses. - 13-Students that withdraw from the University after this day for Session II will receive a notation of W (Withdrawal) on their transcript in all classes (through July 30). - 13-Classes dropped after this date for Session II will be recorded as a W (Withdrawal) on the transcript (through July 31). - 13-Last day to drop a class without advisor approval. - 25-Assessment of \$100 late registration fee begins. - 30-Last day on which a student may drop a class for Session II. - 30-Last day on which a student may withdraw from the University for Session II.
+- 5-Classes begin for Session II - 7-Last day to register or add courses for Session II. - 7-Last day for credit by examination in enrolled courses. - 10-Assessment of change in schedule fee begins. - 10-Students that withdraw from the University after this day for Session II will receive a notation of W (Withdrawal) on their transcript in all classes (through - 10-Classes dropped after this date for Session II will be recorded as a W (Withdrawal) on the transcript (through July 27). - 10-Last day to drop a class without advisor approval. - 27-Last day on which a student may drop a class for Session II. - 27-Last day on which a student may withdraw from the University for Session

-11-End of Session II; final examinations for Session II.
+8-End of Session II: final examinations for Session II.

-FALL SEMESTER - August 24-December 7
+FALL SEMESTER - August 21-December 12